 Dr. Largen was a student at Wartburg Seminary, which was a formative experience for her as a Christian, a theologian, and a human being.
 While at the seminary, she was fortunate enough to spend a month in Guyana, working in New Amsterdam; a year as an exchange student in Neuendettelsau [where she met one of her best friends, who is the mother to her goddaughter]; and a summer teaching with Dr. Duane Priebe at the seminary in Lae, Papua New Guinea.
 Coming back to Wartburg feels like coming home.
-Prior to accepting the call as President at Wartburg Seminary, Dr. Largen served half-time as Associate Dean of Religious and Spiritual Life/College Chaplain at Gettysburg College.
+Prior to accepting the call as President of Wartburg Seminary, Dr. Largen served half-time as Professor of Systematic Theology at United Lutheran Seminary and half-time as Associate Dean of Religious and Spiritual Life/College Chaplain at Gettysburg College.
 She is a runner, hiker, avid reader, longtime vegetarian and animal lover, and amateur harp player.

 Her husband, John, is recently retired.
 John is also an ELCA pastor, and served the majority of his career at the Lutheran Theological Southern Seminary in Columbia, SC.
 He first came to the seminary as the admissions director, and then moved into the position of Pastor to the Seminary Community for Spiritual Formation; John has his D.Min. in Spiritual Formation and has led many workshops, retreats and pilgrimages.